metabrainz/picard/po/README.md

 Their translations are handled at https://www.transifex.com/projects/p/musicbrainz/resource/picard/

-Picard maintainers can update `picard.pot` using:
+One can update `picard.pot` using:
 ```bash
 $ python setup.py regen_pot_file
 ```